milwad-dev/laravel-validate/docs/1.x/valid-name-days-week.md

 ## ValidNameDaysWeek

-If you may to validation name of week days, you can use `ValidNameDaysWeek` rule:
+If you want to validate name of week days, you can use `ValidNameDaysWeek` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidNameDaysWeek;